 The analysis of the projected financial trends is perhaps the most important component of the valuation.
-The graphs presented in this section show the expected progress of the System's funded status over the next 30 years, measured in terms of the expected funded ratios, and the projected contributions made by the members (9% of payroll) and by the City (16.25% of payroll for full time active members and DROP members; 3.0% for part-time members).
+The graphs presented in this section show the expected progress of the System's funded status over the next 30 years, measured in terms of the expected funded ratios, and the projected contributions made by the members (9% of payroll) and by the City (16.25% of payroll for full-time active members and DROP members; 3.0% for part-time members).
+In addition, we have assumed that the City makes the \$2.8 million each year for the next 15 years to pay for the increase in liabilities due to the ERIP beginning January 1, 2022.

 While the experience will not conform exactly to the assumptions every year, the trends reflect reasonable expectations.
 As a result, in addition to the baseline projection, we provided additional stress testing based on varying investment returns in the future.
-These scenarios are shown with Section II.
+These scenarios are shown in Section II.